 What about spring vegetables, you ask?
 Nothing at all on this front?
 I’ve got something for you.
 It’s not much, but if March can teach you anything, it is to be happy about and grateful for the smallest things.

-I bought rhubarb every time I could get my hands on it.
-I turned most of it into jam and then macerated some, using Anna Jones’s recipe, to put on top of my morning oats.
+I bought rhubarb every time I could get my hands on it and turned most of it into jam and then macerated some, using Anna Jones’s recipe, to put on top of my morning oats.

 But the star of the show, undoubtedly, was my blinniy tort (or crepe cake for the ease of it) that I prepared for Maslenitsa, the celebration of coming spring in Russia.
 26 crepes — it was supposed to be 30, but I burned two and my husband impudently stole another two — layered with sour cream and rhubarb ginger jam.
 You can find the recipe here.
 Maslenitsa may be over, but any day is a good day for crepes and, especially, for a 26-layers crepe cake.